 There are many sources of deposits into a bank account.
 However, this list will only examine a few.

-Payments previous years debtors
+Payments for previous years’ debtors

-Business debtors from the previous year or years may decide to make payment during the year of income under examination.
+Business debtors from the previous year or years may decide to make a payment during the year of income under examination.
 These payments will be reflected as deposits in the bank statements.

 Formal loans